Alignak-monitoring/alignak-doc/source/14_contributing/02_how-to-contribute.rst

     # Get the stable repository URL
     $ echo "deb https://dl.bintray.com/alignak/alignak-deb-stable {distribution} main" | sudo tee -a /etc/apt/sources.list

-**Note:** According to your OS, use the following {distribution} in the former script example:
+.. note:: According to your OS, replace {xenial} in the former script example:

+    - Debian 9: ``stretch``
     - Debian 8: ``jessie``
     - Ubuntu 16.04: ``xenial``
     - Ubuntu 14.04: ``trusty``
     - Ubuntu 12.04: ``precise``

 The Alignak packages repositories contain several version of the application.
-Some information about the versioning scheme are `available on this page <contributing/release_cycle>`_.
+Some information about the versioning scheme are :ref: `available on this page <contributing/release_cycle>`_.

 For Travis build deploying to Bintray:
    - let the ``alignak`` subject in the bintray json files